 - Whether cancer has spread

-Talking with your provider about your options and the benefits and risks of each treatment can help you make the best decision for you.
+Talking with your health care provider about your options and the benefits and risks of each treatment can help you make the best decision for you.

 Androgen deprivation therapy; ADT; Androgen suppression therapy; Combined androgen blockade; Orchiectomy - prostate cancer; Castration - prostate cancer

 American Cancer Society website.
 Hormone therapy for prostate cancer. www.cancer.org/cancer/prostate-cancer/treating/hormone-therapy.html.
-Updated December 18, 2019.
-Accessed March 24, 2020.
+Updated September 23, 2021.
+Accessed December 7 2021.

 Eggener S. Hormonal therapy for prostate cancer.
 In: Partin AW, Dmochowski RR, Kavoussi LR, Peters CA, eds.
 Campbell-Walsh Urology.
 12th ed.
 Philadelphia, PA: Elsevier; 2021:chap 161.